adz-21/Myntra-Hackerramp-2024-Team_Slay-/README.md

  ### 👗 AI Model for Size Inclusivity
 Fashion for everyone!
-Our AI model showcases products on various body sizes, ensuring inclusivity and personalization.
+Our 3D models showcase products on various body sizes, ensuring inclusivity and personalization.
+It also lets you look at how the fabric fits the body so that you can make well-informed purchases!

 - Try Before You Buy: See how outfits from MynPins look on different body types with our “3D” feature.
 - 3D Models: Rotate and view the clothes on small, medium, and large 3D human models.